PlatinumVox/Sai-Alawo/Species Bestiary/Ancient Descendants/Kaltoran.md

 terrible and haunting memories of their troubled history.

 **Enhanced Senses**
 The Kaltorans are gifted with an exceptional sense of hearing, heightened further during their generations of time in the darkness.
-Many older Kaltorans were born blind, but the bio-tech remedy is relatively simple, and most Kaltorans have perfect vision as well as exceptional hearing.
+Many older Kaltorans were born blind, but the relic-tech remedy is relatively simple, and most Kaltorans have perfect vision as well as exceptional hearing.

 **Long Lifespan**